05:00 PM PDT

 3) Use Proxy Bidding - A proxy bid allows you to enter the maximum amount you're willing to spend with the goal of winning the item at the lowest possible price.
 The system will bid for you, up to your maximum proxy bid amount, as additional bids are entered on the item;

-4) Don't wait until last minute - auction ends exactly at 7pm on April 5th.
+4) Careful - don't wait until the last minute.
+Especially if you are not using proxy bidding.
+Auction ends exactly at 7pm on April 5th.

 Highlights of work achieved by MERS in 2019: